 The proposed rules additionally present

-tips pertinent to Maine’s registered caregivers or current medical
+tips pertinent to Maine’s registered caregivers or present medical

 dispensary operations that intend to enter the state’s adult-use market.
 In

-basic, plant cultivation and ensuing product have to be stored separate.
+normal, plant cultivation and ensuing product should be stored separate.
 The

 parallel, impermeable markets specified by the draft guidelines echo the state of affairs in

 Colorado.
-Additional, cultivation of medical and adult-use vegetation in Maine have to be
+Additional, cultivation of medical and adult-use crops in Maine should be

-“visually and bodily” separated, not like in Colorado the place vegetation tagged for
+“visually and bodily” separated, not like in Colorado the place crops tagged for

 the medical and adult-use markets could also be grown side-by-side

-medical and adult-use cultivation amenities is allowed.
-Nonetheless, the present
+medical and adult-use cultivation services is allowed.
+Nevertheless, the present

 guidelines state that potential licensees should illustrate areas distinct to

-medical and adult-use vegetation and manufacturing in facility and safety plans
+medical and adult-use crops and manufacturing in facility and safety plans

 Moreover, “If a[n adult-use] cultivation